FAQ

 What does “could not activate runtime environment” or “failure encountered in active subshell” mean?

-This error may indicate that your current working directory is incompatible with the State Tool (for example a System32 or similar directory), or you are trying to state activate as an Admin on your local system.
-After activating, your runtime will be installed into a personal (or user) AppData folder.
+This error may indicate that your current working directory is incompatible with the State Tool (for example a System32 or similar directory), or you are trying to deploy your project as an Admin on your local system.
+After checking out a project your runtime will be installed into a personal (or user) AppData folder.
 Only users can access the runtime.
-Try exiting as an Admin, logging in as a user, and re-activating the runtime.
+Try exiting as an Admin, logging in as a user, and re-deploying the runtime.

 Why did I receive a “could not retrieve install package information” error?